 4. Cash Out.

-This final option is almost never advisable unless you are in desperate need of money now.
+This final option is typically not advisable unless you are in grave need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
 This could potentially result in a large amount of your withdrawal going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 Indirect vs. Direct 401(k) Rollovers in O'Fallon, MO

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your funds into.
-Each custodian follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+- Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your savings into.
+Each firm runs differently, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.

-Like cashing out a 401(k), an indirect rollover is usually not advisable unless circumstances dictate you need money now.
+Like cashing out a 401(k), an indirect rollover is generally not a good idea unless circumstances dictate you need money in the short term.
 Your O'Fallon, MO financial advisor will be able to help you determine which option is best.

 Avoiding Common 401(k) Rollover Mistakes

-For even the most financially literate O'Fallon, MO residents, deciding what 401(k) rollover options is best for you isn't easy.
+For even the most financially literate O'Fallon, MO residents, a 401(k) rollover is not something most people have experience with.
 The most common mistakes people make when considering their options are:

-• Not considering all your options — If you like your current 401(k) plan, you may be better off sticking with it.
-But you would not longer be able to contribute to it, and a new plan may offer other benefits your current plan doesn't.
+- Not considering all your options — If you like your current 401(k) plan, it may make sense to leave your savings there.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits your current plan doesn't.

-• Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that you might have to pay taxes on.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that could be subject to taxes.

-• Forgetting about your 401(k) — While you might be surprised that people lose track of their retirement savings, Americans accidentally abandoned $7.7 billion in retirement savings in 2015.
-A lot can come with moving to a new job, but accidentally leaving behind your savings could significantly impact what you have available for your golden rules.
+- Forgetting about your 401(k) — While this may sound strange, Americans accidentally abandoned over $7 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but accidentally leaving behind your retirement funds could significantly reduce what you have available for your golden rules.

-• Neglecting the same property rule — The funds you roll over must be the "same property."
-Meaning, you can't withdraw cash from your 401(k), buy stock with it and deposit those new assets into a new account.
-If you do that, you would have to pay property tax, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.
+- Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy stock with it and move those assets into a new account.
+The IRS considers that taxable income, and if you're less than 59½ you'll also be subject to a 10% early withdrawal penalty.

 We also offer a full range of other financial services in O'Fallon, MO:

-Your unique situation will dictate which 401(k) option is best for you.
+What to do with your 401(k) from your previous job depends on your unique situation.
 Many residents of O'Fallon, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
 As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
-We’re based on trust, honesty, and integrity.
+We’re founded on trust, honesty, and integrity.

-Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
+Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in O'Fallon, MO today.